Getting started

 SPDX

 SPDX support is still basic at the moment.
-Exports from Artyfactory or Fossology seem to work, but further testing is still needed.
+Exports from Artifactory or Fossology seem to work, but further testing is still needed.

 Importing

-To actually import the raw SBOM, go to the “Import components” tab, and select:
+To import the raw SBOM, go to the “Import components” tab, and select:

 your format (cf. supra) and the location of the file